-The individual risk factors considered for each specific investment depend on each of the managed Fund’s investment strategy as well the economic sector and geographical exposure of the targeted investment, and may notably include:
+The individual risk factors considered in BKN Capital’s investment decision process depend on each of the managed funds’ (“Funds”) investment strategy as well the economic sector and geographical exposure of the targeted investment, and may notably include:

 Environmental: Material negative impacts from investment decisions relating to the quality and functioning of the natural environment and natural systems, including greenhouse gas emissions, use of non-renewable energy, biodiversity, water and waste;

 Social: Material negative adverse impacts from investment decisions relating to the rights, well-being and interests of people and communities; and

 Governance: Material negative adverse impacts from issues relating to the governance of companies, including inappropriate management of conflicts of interest, violation of anti-money laundering rules, etc.